gkam08/test-repo/README.md

 # Demo

-This is just a test repo for learning git and github
+This is just a test repo for learning git and github!